 McElroy Environmental Education Center

-Environmental education classroom (seats 85), nature library and administrative offices.
+Large environmental education classroom (seats 85), nature library, trails connecting to Teddy Bear Park, historic gardens, and administrative offices.

-Reservable shelters (2), large picnic area with tables and grills, 3 ponds (2 fishing), 3.5 miles of hiking/cross country skiing trails, water and restrooms, volleyball, horseshoe court and playground equipment.
+Reservable shelters (2), large picnic area with tables and grills, 3 ponds (2 fishing), 3.5 miles of hiking/cross country skiing trails, water and restrooms, sand volleyball court, concrete cornhole boards, and playground equipment.

 Motter Metro Park